 Call for Abstract

-5th International Conference on HIV/AIDS, STDs and STIs, will be organized around the theme “Raising Global Awareness on STD/AIDS and Fighting the Stigma Surrounding the Disease”
+6th International Conference on HIV/AIDS, STDs and STIs, will be organized around the theme “Raising Global Awareness on STD/AIDS and Fighting the Stigma Surrounding the Disease”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 HIV-related stigma and discrimination refers to prejudice, negative attitudes and abuse directed at people living with HIV and AIDS.
 Stigma and discrimination continue to undermine prevention, treatment and care of people living with the HIV and AIDS.
 It hinders those with the virus from telling their partners about their status.
 It threatens their access to health care.
 It increases their vulnerability to physical violence.
 And HIV-related stigma affects people’s ability to earn a living, making it even more difficult for them to lift themselves out of poverty.
 The consequences of stigma and discrimination are wide-ranging.
 Some people are shunned by family, peers and the wider community, while others face poor treatment in healthcare and education settings, erosion of their human rights, and psychological damage.
 These all limit access to HIV testing, treatment and other HIV services.